RellikJaeger/Hackintosh-linux-Installer/README.md

    <img src="pict/novo9.png" width=700>

    ***Now whe need to mount the EFI partition***
-   The easiet way is to open up `Disks` again and mount it that way
+   The easiest way is to open up `Disks` again and mount it that way
    <img src="pict/novo8.png" width=700>

    Now you should see an empty EFI partition in your file system